AyedAlmudarra/rise/frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# RISE Frontend

+This directory contains the React frontend application for the RISE platform.

+## Technology Stack

+*   **Framework:** React (using Vite)
+*   **Language:** TypeScript
+*   **UI:** MaterialM Template, Tailwind CSS, Flowbite React
+*   **State Management:** React Context API (primarily for Auth)
+*   **Routing:** React Router DOM
+*   **API Client:** Supabase Client Library
+*   **Testing:** Vitest, React Testing Library, Cypress

 ## Available Scripts

-In the project directory, you can run:
+In this (`frontend`) directory, you can run the following commands:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) (or the port specified by Vite) to view it in the browser.

-The page will reload if you make edits.\
+The page will automatically reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner (Vitest) in interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm run coverage`

+Runs tests with Vitest and generates a coverage report.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run preview`

+Serves the production build locally for previewing before deployment.

+### `npm run cy:open`

+Opens the Cypress test runner GUI.

-### `npm run eject`
+### `npm run cy:run`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Runs Cypress end-to-end tests headlessly.

+## Environment Variables

+This project requires environment variables for connecting to Supabase and potentially other services (like OpenAI).

+1. Create a `.env.local` file in this `frontend` directory.
+2. Add the required variables (see the root `README.md` for details), for example:
+    ```env
+    VITE_SUPABASE_URL=YOUR_SUPABASE_URL
+    VITE_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
+    VITE_OPENAI_API_KEY=YOUR_OPENAI_API_KEY
+    ```

+## Supabase Functions

+The definitions and code for Supabase Edge Functions used by this application are located within the `frontend/supabase/functions` directory.
+Refer to the Supabase documentation and the root `README.md` for more details on local development and deployment of these functions.

-## Learn More
+## Deployment

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This frontend is configured for deployment via Netlify, as specified in `netlify.toml`.

+---